-We are developing QR-010 as a treatment for CF patients.
-QR-010 is an RNA-based oligonucleotide designed to restore wild-type CFTR function in CF patients with the Δ F508 gene mutation.
-QR-010 is 33 nucleotides long and is designed to bind to the CFTR mRNA sequences that are adjacent to the deleted F508 region of the mRNA.
+We are developing QR-010 as an inhaled treatment for CF patients.
+QR-010 is a single stranded RNA oligonucleotide designed to restore CFTR function in CF patients with the F508del gene mutation.
+QR-010 is 33 nucleotides long and is designed to bind to the CFTR mRNA sequences that are adjacent to the deleted F508del region of the mRNA.